-The Dean of the School of Nursing/Associate Dean of the School of Nursing, along with the Master of Science in Nursing Program Coordinator, Clinical Coordinator and faculty are responsible for reviewing the student requests for leaves of absence and determining whether such requests shall be granted or denied.
+The Dean of the School of Nursing along with the Master of Science in Nursing Program Coordinator, Clinical Coordinator and faculty are responsible for reviewing the student requests for leaves of absence and determining whether such requests shall be granted or denied.

-If the student's request for a leave of absence is granted, the student will be eligible for readmission to the program under the following conditions:
+If the student's request for a leave of absence is granted, the student will be eligible for continuation/readmission to the program under the following conditions:

-- The student must request readmission into the program in writing to the Academic Standards Committee. - The student must provide written documentation from an appropriate and qualified health care provider stating that the student is cleared to return to the program. - A determination is made by the University that there is space availability for the student to reenter the program in the requested semester.
-If space for students is limited, preference will be given to the student with the highest course average and demonstrated satisfactory clinical performance at the time of the leave of absence.
+- The student must provide written documentation from an appropriate and qualified health care provider stating that the student is cleared to return to the program. - A determination is made by the program if there is space availability for the student to reenter the program in the requested semester.
+If space for students is limited, preference will be given to the student with the highest course average and who have demonstrated satisfactory clinical performance at the time of the leave of absence.

-The Dean of the School of Nursing/Associate Dean of the School of Nursing, along with the Program Coordinator, Clinical Coordinator and faculty, may establish conditions for readmission to the program, including but not limited to, any of the following:
+The Dean of the School of Nursing along with the Program Coordinator, Clinical Coordinator and faculty, may establish conditions for continuation in the program.
+Conditions may include but are not limited to, any of the following: